Biggest U.S. index funds oppose most climate proposals in shareholder votes

 “We typically aim to understand the companies rather than use our vote as a blunt binary instrument,” BlackRock said in response to due diligence questions from the Seattle City Employees’ Retirement System (SCERS).

-The third largest index fund manager, State Street Corp, supported the resolutions tracked by Ceres 34% of the time in 2018.
-The rate was about three times as often as its big index fund rivals and similar to the support rate of other big investors such as Charles Schwab Corp and Franklin Templeton, part of Franklin Resources Inc.
+The third largest index fund manager, State Street Corp (STT.N), supported the resolutions tracked by Ceres 34% of the time in 2018.
+The rate was about three times as often as its big index fund rivals and similar to the support rate of other big investors such as Charles Schwab Corp (SCHW.N) and Franklin Templeton, part of Franklin Resources Inc (BEN.N).

 State Street spokeswoman Olivia Offner declined to discuss individual votes but said in a statement that companies have responded to its concerns on issues including “improved disclosure on their sustainability practices.”